SusqCoDAR/SusqCoDAR.github.io/meetings.md

 For information regarding a specific meeting topic and location, please contact our Regent at [susquehannacounty@pssdar.org](mailto:susquehannacounty@pssdar.org).

 ![Historical Society](/assets/images/historical_society.jpg)
-Several of our members serve as volunteer Docents at the Susquehanna County Historical Society in Montrose, PA.
+Several of our members serve as volunteer docents at the Susquehanna County Historical Society in Montrose, PA.